Appreciatorof69/4chan-Market-Analysis-Tool/README.md

 Known Issues

     There is a known bug where the tool sometimes confuses keywords (e.g., using "BTC" instead of "bitcoin" or "solana" instead of "SOL").
-We're actively working on fixing this.
+I don't know why.

 ## Requirements